sony/esstra/samples/hello/README.md

 [FOSSology](https://github.com/fossology/fossology)
 to scan the licenses of all the files in the
 [ESSTRA repository](https://github.com/sony/esstra)
-and generate an SPDX Tag/Value format file.
+and generate an SPDX tag-value format file.